pantheon-systems/documentation/source/content/guides/account-mgmt/billing/03-periods.md

 Pantheon offers both Monthly and Annual Billing.

-## Annual Billing Savings
+Moving to Annual Billing can result in significant savings.

-The table below shows how much sites can save by switching to annual billing.
 Performance plans receive savings equivalent to at least one month of free service.
 On a basic plan, the savings are equivalent to two months of free service.
 See [Pricing](docs/guides/account-mgmt/plans/pricing) for pricing and savings details.

 ## Change Billing Cadence